How to run the demo¶

-There are five potential datasets for the demo
+There are six potential models for the demo

-- KERAS_MNIST is the Tensorflow implementation of standard handwritten digits recognition dataset
+- KERAS_MNIST is the Tensorflow implementation of a small model for the standard handwritten digits recognition dataset

-- KERAS_CIFAR10 is the Tensorflow implementation of standard image recognition dataset
+- KERAS_CIFAR10 is the Tensorflow implementation of the classical image recognition dataset

 - PYTORCH_XRAY is Pytorch implementation of a binary classification task that requires predicting pneumonia from images of chest X-rays.
 The data need to be downloaded from Kaggle